-Amounts receivable increased from \$42,423 as at July 31, 2018 to \$47,648 at as April 30, 2019.
-These are primarily Goods and Services Input tax credits receivable. \$42,423 refund was received in November 2018 and \$30,917 in February 2019.
+Amounts receivable decreased from \$13,176 as at July 31, 2019 to \$8,743 at as January 31, 2020.
+These are primarily Goods and Services Input tax credits receivable. \$12,789 refund was received in November 2019.

-Prepaid expenses decreased from \$292,344 as at July 31, 2018 to \$271,000 as at April 30, 2019.
-The Company has advanced multimedia communication companies to disseminate corporate information and to create awareness of Company's projects.
-The amount also includes \$106,436 for research and development project advance.
+Prepaid expenses decreased from \$92,326 as at July 31, 2019 to \$48,742 as at January 31, 2020.
+The Company has advanced multimedia communication companies to disseminate corporate information and create awareness of the Company's projects. \$43,584 has been amortized over last six months for advertising and corporate project marketing.
 The Company expects to maintain dissemination of corporate and project progress information thus increasing trend in prepaid expenses.

-Accounts payable and accrued liabilities decreased from \$209,170 as at July 31, 2018 to \$150,771 as at April 30, 2019.
-All amounts remain current trade payables mainly for research and development related expenses.
+Accounts payable and accrued liabilities decreased from \$45,092 as at July 31, 2019 to \$5,274 as at January 31, 2020.
+All amounts remain current trade payables mainly for office and administration related expenses.

-The Company reviewed individual properties for impairment tests based on facts and circumstances available at the time for individual exploration and evaluation assets for impairment as per International Accounting Standard (IAS) 36 and International Financial Reporting Standard (IFRS) 6.
-The key factors were if there exist potential joint venture, property options opportunity and validity/ renewal of claims.
+The Company reviewed individual properties for impairment based on facts and circumstances available at the time as per International Accounting Standard (IAS) 36 and International Financial Reporting Standard (IFRS) 6.
+The Company wrote-down \$4,879,733 in capitalized exploration and evaluation costs during the fiscal year ended July 31, 2019.